the-engine-room/responsible-data-handbook/_posts/0001-01-03-chapter-02-managing-data.md

 often be an easier strategy for a potential adversary.

 Imagine if your office or home were burned down or broken into today - what would you wish you had thought of in advance?
 Some things to think about include the following:

--   Location of data: the physical security of locations where you store physical data (such as paper) or physical media (such as laptops, USB sticks, DVDs, SD Cards, hard-drives).
+-   ####Location of data:
+    The physical security of locations where you store physical data (such as paper) or physical media (such as laptops, USB sticks, DVDs, SD Cards, hard-drives).
 Are they all in the same location, and easy to find and gain access to?

--   Access to sensitive locations: who has access to your office, home and working environment.
-Especially to areas of highest sensitivity such as server rooms, research desks, consultation rooms, meeting rooms etc.
-    Consider using high-grade locks, CCTV, fences etc.
+-   ####Access to sensitive locations:
+    Who has access to your office, home and working environment.
+Especially to areas of highest sensitivity such as server rooms, research desks, consultation rooms, meeting rooms etc. Consider using high-grade locks, CCTV, fences etc.

--   Installing appropriate fire safety controls
+-   ####Installing appropriate fire safety controls

+-   ####External staff:
--   External staff: vetting all staff and contractors such as cleaners or security guards
+    Vetting all staff and contractors such as cleaners or security guards

--   Using an inventory: creating and consistently updating an inventory, to enable you to be able to identify any loss or theft of data.
+-   ####Using an inventory:
+    Creating and consistently updating an inventory, to enable you to be able to identify any loss or theft of data.

--   Building a security incident registry: This should be filled out if any member of staff physically sees anything suspicious or has an unusual incident occurring with their IT equipment.
+-   ####Building a security incident registry:
+    This should be filled out if any member of staff physically sees anything suspicious or has an unusual incident occurring with their IT equipment.
 It allows for monitoring and identification of incident patterns which may otherwise have been missed.
 For help in identifying suspicious digital incidents, see [Digital First Aid](http://digitaldefenders.org/digitalfirstaid/)

--   Getting rid of physical waste: regularly shredding and disposing of any paper waste
+-   ####Getting rid of physical waste:
+    Regularly shredding and disposing of any paper waste

--   Regularly changing security procedures: for example, changing keys, cards, pin codes or other access control mechanisms, particularly following a change of staff.
+-   ####Regularly changing security procedures:
+    For example, changing keys, cards, pin codes or other access control mechanisms, particularly following a change of staff.

 ###Further resources